S-Holzmann/grocery-list-app/README.md

 # grocery-list-app

 This project is useful for individuals or households who want a simple and interactive tool for managing their grocery shopping list.
 It can be used on various devices due to its responsive design.
-Overall, the project offers a user-friendly interface for creating, managing, and visualizing a grocery shopping list, making it convenient for users to organize and prioritize their shopping needs.

 1) User Interface: